jokale/jokale.github.io/_posts/2020-06-02-redux_flow_joanna_style.markdown

 Whereby a function is returned (due to Redux Thunk) from our API call with a payload of JSON data holding all the threads.
-Due to Redux Thunk and our connect function in which we are passing in fetchhThreadd  as a second arguement we are able to dispatch that function and action to our reducer below.
+Due to Redux Thunk and our connect function in which we are passing in fetchhThreadd  as a second arguement we are able to dispatch that function and action to our reducer as well as the store.

 ```switch(action.type) {
     case 'FETCH_THREADDS':